 Dear Parents, Guardians and Students:

-Welcome back to Percy Priest Elementary School for the 2018-19 year!
+Welcome back to Percy Priest Elementary School for the 2020-21 year!
+This year will look very different from year’s past so please be patient as this information will be updated regularly.
 We hope you have had an enjoyable summer and are ready to return for the coming school year.

 Dates and Times/1st Day Information

 Tuesday, August 4th, 2020 – 1st day of school!
 1/2 day for Kindergarten.
 Students are expected this week to log into Schoology.